 Ultimately every bride will have a few nerves in the great name change debate and strong opinions of her own.
 Most will go onto take their husband’s name and stop using their maiden name and it may feel strange for a few weeks or months as you get used to the sound of a new moniker.
 At some point after the wedding you will probably make the realization that it’s really just a name.
 The commitment you make to a future together is so much more important that how you decide to label yourselves.

 When the time comes to change names it’s up to you to notify all the organisations where you hold an account or membership of your new name.
 The typical bride will have around 15 organisations to notify and it can be a time consuming and tedious task.
-Confetti’s name change service can save you hours or ringing around, getting forms and writing letters as we provide ready to send name change notifications in your name.
-We also provide any special forms that your organisations may have.
-If after your wedding you can’t be bothered with any more research, list making or time consuming tasks sign up for a Confetti name change kit and let us do all the hard work for you.
+The NameSwitch name change service can save you hours of ringing around, getting forms and writing letters as they provide ready to send name change notifications in your name.
+If after your wedding you can’t be bothered with any more research, list making or time consuming tasks sign up for a NameSwitch name change package and let them do all the hard work for you.